General Terms and Conditions

 - Research-creation projects submitted by members must align with Hexagram’s mission and program .

-- The supervision confirmation must be submited by the co-investigator supervising the residency before the end of the deadline
+- The supervision confirmation must be submited by the Co-investigator supervising the residency before the end of the deadline

 - Student members' projects are eligible only if conducted within the process of research-creation leading to a thesis or research activities related to their study programs.